 - We will foster a climate in which attention is paid to even the most commonplace events.

-Epson implements CS & quality programs in line with a Mid-Range CS & Quality Action Policy that is based on the Quality Policy and stipulates our vision for creating products and services that please our customers and earn their trust.
+Epson implements CS & quality programs in line with its Mid-Range CS & Quality Action Policy, which is based on its Quality Policy and that stipulates its vision for creating products and services that please customers and earn their trust.

 Quality Assurance Program Organization

 Epson carries out actions to assure quality across the Epson Group.
 A Quality Assurance Council and project teams solve shared issues and serious problems.
 In addition, we manage our quality assurance programs by periodically assessing and reviewing the state of quality and the progress of actions, reporting the results to the president, and formulating and implementing policies for further improvement.